johnny-morrice/teoma-jmorrice/content/nathan-barley-meet-autocad.md

 If 15 years ago, someone at my school had told me that I could make shitloads of money selling individual spacebars, I probably would not have toiled to gain my sensible industrial skills.

 My new life plan is to give up software development.
-Instead I will create Autocad drawings of keyboards with extra knives on, and crowdfund it all from the internet.
+Instead I will create Autocad drawings of keyboards with extra knives on, and offer the renders for download.
+I don't even need to manufacture them, since the item itself is totally fucking useless.
+As long as my users can feel they personally identify with the idea of the product, that is enough.